CharlesAverill/camlcards/README.md

 ## Example

 Arguably the simplest card game, [War](https://en.wikipedia.org/wiki/War_(card_game)) is provided as an example [here](lib/games/war.ml).
+Additionally, [here](lib/games/blackjack.ml) is a simple version of blackjack - players can only hit or stand, and Aces are always 11.

-Here's an example playout:
+Here's an example playout of War:
 ```
 ==================================================
 Let's play War!